-AKE ARNEDAL is a painter from Sweden where he graduated in 1996 with a Masters of Fine Art from Umea University in Sweden.
-He also has a postgraduate degree in ‘Art and New Media’ from the Art Academy at Gothenburg University.
-He has exhibited in Sweden, Norway and the US (New York), and is represented in permanent art collections in several Swedish towns, and exhibited in Japan in 2017.
-As an art educator, he has recently developed and expanded the educational programmes at Skukpurens Hus an art institution in Stockholm Sweden.
-Ake has taught for the past ten years at the Hampstead School of Art, London teaching watercolour, abstract painting and 3D work.
+AKE ARNERDAL is a painter from Sweden, where he graduated in 1996 with a Masters of Fine Art from Umeå University.
+He also has a postgraduate degree in Art and New Media from the Art Academy at Gothenburg University.
+He has exhibited in Sweden, Norway, Japan and the US (New York), and is represented in permanent art collections in several Swedish towns.
+As an art educator, he has recently developed and expanded the educational programmes at Skulpturens Hus, an artinstitution in Stockholm Sweden.
+Ake has taught for the past ten years at the Hampstead School of Art in London, teaching watercolour, abstract painting and 3D work.

 ANDREW PITT has been painting since he was eleven, inspired by watching artists painting the Thames sailing barges in his home town of Maldon.
 He is committed to painting ‘in the field’ all year round and has had more than 20 one-man exhibitions.
 He now exhibits almost exclusively with the Serena Hall Gallery in Southwold.
 He has 40 years of experience teaching watercolour and oil painting and has contributed many articles to Leisure Painter magazine.
 His first book, Seasons and Reflections: Notes on Painting in Watercolour was published in 2019.
 In 2008 Town House Films produced an instructional DVD, Watercolour: Pure and Simple with Andrew Pitt and more recently produced a Vimeo download film Mixing Greens in Watercolour.
 Andrew lives in Reydon, Southwold with his wife Rachel and her flock of chickens.